chearon/dropflow/README.md

 ## Fonts

 The first step in a dropflow program is to register fonts to be selected by the CSS font properties.
 Dropflow **does not search system fonts**, so you must construct a `FontFace` and add it at least once.
-The font registration API is a **[subset of the CSS Font Loading API](#differences-with-the-css-font-loading-api)**.
+The font registration API implements a **[subset of the CSS Font Loading API](#differences-with-the-css-font-loading-api)** and adds one non-standard method, `loadSync`.

 `file:///` URLs will `load()` synchronously on the backend via `readFileSync`.
+To get synchronous behavior without having promises swallow errors, you can use the `loadSync` method.

 `ArrayBuffers` are loaded immediately in the constructor, just like in the browser.